 If you become disabled from working and have short or long term disability insurance, you are entitled to be paid disability benefits.
-Most long and short term disability policies provided by insurance companies such as Manulife and Sunlife require that people who want to make a claim provide notice to the insurance company within a certain period of time.
+To make a claim, most long and short term disability policies provided by insurance companies (such as Manulife and Sunlife) require you to provide notice to the insurance company within a certain period of time.
 In many cases the notice must be provided in as little as 30, 60 or 90 days from the date of disability.

-Whatever the reason, if your notice of a claim is provided later than the maximum notice period, the insurance company will likely deny your claim.
-When this happens can you successfully sue your insurance company for benefits?
+Whatever the reason, if you provide your notice of a claim later than the maximum notice period, the insurance company will likely deny your claim.
+When this happens, can you successfully sue your insurance company for benefits?
 This issue was recently addressed by the Ontario Court of Appeal in Dube v.
 RBC Life Insurance Company, 2015 ONCA 641.
-In this case Mr. Dube was involved in a motor vehicle accident on May 24, 2010.
+In this case, Mr. Dube was involved in a motor vehicle accident on May 24, 2010.
 His long term disability insurance policy with RBC contained the following clause regarding the notice periods:

 Written notice of a claim should be sent within 30 days after the date your disability begins.
 However, you must send RBC Insurance written proof of your claim no later than 90 days after the date your disability begins.
 If it is not possible to give proof within 90 days, it must be given no later than 1 year after the time proof is otherwise required except in the absence of legal incapacity.

 Mr. Dube did not notify RBC of his potential disability claim until March 9, 2012 and did not submit a claim for long-term disability (“LTD”) benefits to RBC until June 5, 2013.
 In other words, he gave late notice of his claim to RBC.
 As a result, RBC denied LTD benefits.
 Mr. Dube brought a lawsuit to claim the benefits and RBC responded by arguing that the case should be thrown out because of the missed notice period.